Dynflow/dynflow/pages/source/documentation/index.md

 Each action can be viewed as a function.
 It's planned for execution with input, then it's executed producing output quite possibly having side-effects.
 After that some finalizing steps can be taken.
 Actions can use outputs of other actions as parts of their inputs establishing dependency.
+Action's state is serialized between each phase and survives machine/executor restarts.

 As lightly touched in the previous paragraph there are 3 phases: planning, running, finalizing.
 Planning phase starts by triggering an action.

 #### Input and Output

-*TODO*
+Both input and output are `Hash`es accessible by `Action#input` and `Action#output` methods.
+They need to be serializable to JSON so it should contain only combination of primitive Ruby types
+like: `Hash`, `Array`, `String`, `Integer`, etc.

 #### Triggering